 Getting enough sleep, stress relief, and good nutrition are the best ways to fight a flu infection.

-Give your dog a heating pad to rest on, feed them enough calories and nutrients, and don’t forget to provide your dog with clean, fresh drinking water at all times.
+Put heating pads underneath the dog house to rest on (if you want to check our recommendation, then go to our reviews of heating pads for dog houses page), feed them enough calories and nutrients, and don’t forget to provide your dog with clean, fresh drinking water at all times.